-- 49.1.
-The main object of the bequest of Miss Hilda Mary Virtue-Tebbs shall be the establishment of studentships which shall be named Rawnsley Studentships after Flight Lieutenant Derek Rawnsley, RAF, who died in 1942, and which shall be tenable at St Hugh's College for the study of the Czech or Polish language and literature by Czech or Polish nationals or, should a suitable Czech or Polish national not be available, by some other person whose qualifications are considered suitable, or for the study of the English language and literature by Czech or Polish nationals. - 49.2.
-The studentships shall be administered by the Governing Body of St Hugh's College under the general control of the University. - 49.3.
+49.1.
+The main object of the bequest of Miss Hilda Mary Virtue-Tebbs shall be the establishment of studentships which shall be named Rawnsley Studentships after Flight Lieutenant Derek Rawnsley, RAF, who died in 1942, and which shall be tenable at St Hugh's College for the study of the Czech or Polish language and literature by Czech or Polish nationals or, should a suitable Czech or Polish national not be available, by some other person whose qualifications are considered suitable, or for the study of the English language and literature by Czech or Polish nationals.

+49.2.
+The studentships shall be administered by the Governing Body of St Hugh's College under the general control of the University.

+49.3.
 The governing body shall make regulations for the award of the studentships and shall have power from time to time to amend the regulations so long as the conditions prescribed by the testatrix in her will are always adhered to (save only that the studentships may also be held by Czech or Polish nationals wishing to study the English language and literature).

-- 49.4.
-The Investment Committee of Council shall have control of the investments of the trust fund and shall place the net income at the disposal of the governing body. - 49.5.
-The term 'Czech national' shall include any national of either the Czech Republic or the Slovak Republic and the term 'Czech language and literature' shall include all the languages and literatures of the Czech Republic and the Slovak Republic. - 49.6.
+49.4.
+The Investment Committee of Council shall have control of the investments of the trust fund and shall place the net income at the disposal of the governing body.

+49.5.
+The term 'Czech national' shall include any national of either the Czech Republic or the Slovak Republic and the term 'Czech language and literature' shall include all the languages and literatures of the Czech Republic and the Slovak Republic.

+49.6.
 Congregation may from time to time, subject to the consent of the Governing Body of St Hugh's College, amend this Part so long as the main object of the bequest, as defined in section 49.1 above, is always kept in view.

-PART 50: RHODES READER IN THE LAWS OF THE BRITISH COMMONWEALTH AND THE UNITED STATES
+PART 50: RHODES PROFESSOR OF THE LAWS OF THE BRITISH COMMONWEALTH AND THE UNITED STATES

-- 50.1.
-The main object of the endowment originally accepted by the University from the Rhodes Trustees in 1920 as a fund for the study of Roman-Dutch Law shall be the encouragement of the study of the Laws of the British Commonwealth and the United States. - 50.2.
-There shall be a Rhodes Readership in the Laws of the British Commonwealth and the United States. - 50.3.
-The reader shall lecture and give instruction in those laws on such conditions as Council shall from time to time determine. - 50.4.
-The reader shall be elected by a board consisting of: - (1) the Vice-Chancellor, or, if the head of the college specified in (2) of this section is Vice-Chancellor, a person appointed by Council; - (2) the head of the college with which the readership shall be for the time being associated by Council, or, if the head is unable or unwilling to act, a person appointed by the governing body of the college; - (3) a person appointed by the governing body of the college specified in (2) of this section; - (4), (5) two persons appointed by Council; - (6) a person appointed by the Social Sciences Board; - (7)-(9) three persons appointed by the Board of the Faculty of Law. - 50.5.
-The net income of the endowment shall be applied towards the cost of the readership, except that any balance of the travel fund established by Decree (16) of 11 March 1958, including accrued interest, may be paid to the reader as a contribution to his or her expenses on visiting any part of the British Commonwealth or of the United States in connection with his or her duties under this statute. - 50.6.
-Congregation may from time to time amend this Part so long as the main object of the endowment, as defined in section 50.1 above, is always kept in view.
+Amended with effect from 29 June 2010 (Gazette, Vol. 140, p.
+1296, 1 July 2010)

+50.1.
+The main object of the endowment originally accepted by the University from the Rhodes Trustees in 1920 as a fund for the study of Roman-Dutch Law shall be the encouragement of the study of the Laws of the British Commonwealth and the United States.

+50.2.
+There shall be a Rhodes Professorship of the Laws of the British Commonwealth and the United States.

+50.3.
+The professor shall lecture and give instruction in those laws on such conditions as Council shall from time to time determine.

+50.4.
+The professor shall be elected by a board consisting of:

+(1) the Vice-Chancellor, or, if the head of the college specified in (2) of this section is Vice-Chancellor, a person appointed by Council;

+(2) the head of the college with which the professorship shall be for the time being associated by Council, or, if the head is unable or unwilling to act, a person appointed by the governing body of the college;

+(3) a person appointed by the governing body of the college specified in (2) of this section;

+- (4), (5) two persons appointed by Council; - (6) a person appointed by the Social Sciences Board; - (7)-(9) three persons appointed by the Board of the Faculty of Law.

+50.5.
+The net income of the endowment shall be applied towards the cost of the professorship.

+50.6.
+Congregation may amend sections 50.2-50.5.